 Bidders may request a debriefing on the results of the bid solicitation process.
-Bidders should make the request to the Canada Council within 15 working days from receipt of the results of the bid solicitation process.
+Bidders should make the request to the Canada Council for the Arts (Canada Council) within 15 working days from receipt of the results of the bid solicitation process.
 At the Canada Council's discretion, the debriefing may be in writing, by telephone or in person.